 Project Manager Responsibilities

-• Site analysis and work site procurement
+- Site analysis and work site procurement for construction projects

-• Developing budget, project plan and timeline
+- Developing construction budget, project plan and project schedule

-• Acting liaison between team and clients/stakeholders
+- Acting liaison between team and clients/stakeholders

 Scope of Work